awwaiid/thelackthereof/Openmoko.md

 == General Software ==
 Debian has everything!
 I even got iceweasle (aka firefox) running without any problems at all.

-== Perl ==
-CPAN took a reallllyyyyyy long time to run... something about building up some list of something or other.
-But then it went much faster.
-The machine (I'm increasingly thinking of this as just-another-machine) crawled to a near standstill that I was only barely convinced it wasn't stuck.

-But then...
-ROCK ON! [[Coro]] works, and thus [[Continuity]] works!

 == TODO ==
 * http://www.tinymail.org/trac/tmut - mail reader